 If you're thinking about building a new deck or restoring an existing deck, here are some things to consider.

-Whether they're covered in cedar or pressure treated wood, sundecks are beautiful looking creations that can serve as a real oasis on a hot summer day or if covered can provide a comfortable gathering space all year round.
+Whether they're covered in cedar, pressure treated wood, vinyl or composite material, sundecks are beautiful looking creations that can serve as a real oasis on a hot summer day or if covered can provide a comfortable gathering space all year round.

-We always use pressure treated lumber for the structural components because ordinary lumber, cedar included, just won't last more than a couple of years before rot sets in due to moisture penetration.
+We always use pressure treated lumber for the structural components. ordinary lumber won't last more than a couple of years before rot sets in due to moisture penetration.

-Connecting the various parts is accomplished with a combination of galvanized nails and bolts as well as ceramic coated screws.
-Never ever use plain nails or screws when building a deck due to rust.
+Connecting the various parts is accomplished with a combination of galvanized nails, plates and bolts as well as specially coated screws.
+We never ever use plain nails or screws when building a deck due to rust.
 Hidden components to secure the deck surface to the substructure is recommended for looks and results in no holes in the deck surface.

 Designing sun decks can be an enjoyable experience whether using a pencil and paper or one of the design software packages out there.
-Many of our clients already know what they want and may have some questions or concerns about structure which, as certified carpenters, we're able to advise them on.
-Of course we can also handle the complete design from footings to stain if they wish.
+Many of our clients already know what they want and may have some questions or concerns about structure which, we're able to advise them on.
+Of course we can also handle the complete design from footings to stain if you wish.